-It’s opposed by farm groups but supported by some cities, including the City of Spokane, as well as other entities that discharge into the Spokane River as a way to reduce the phosphorus levels in the river and Lake Spokane, where the chemical is thought to contribute to algae problems.
+The bill is opposed by farm groups but supported by some cities, including Spokane, and other entities that discharge into the Spokane River as a way to reduce phosphorus in the river and Lake Spokane.
+Phosphorus is thought to contribute to algae problems.

-Among the companies backing the ban is the Inland Empire Paper Company, which has the same corporate parent as The Spokesman-Review.
+Among companies backing the ban is the Inland Empire Paper Co., which has the same corporate parent as The Spokesman-Review.

 The bill passed 32-16.
-Among Spokane-area senators, Mike Baumgartner, R, and Lisa Brown, D, voted yes; Jeff Baxter, Bob Morton and Mark Schoesler, all R, voted no.
+Among Spokane-area senators, Mike Baumgartner, R, and Lisa Brown, D, voted yes.
+Republicans Jeff Baxter, Bob Morton and Mark Schoesler voted no.

 Cantwell asks FTC to probe gas prices

 The quick rise in gasoline prices should be investigated by the Federal Trade Commission for possible market manipulation, U.S. Sen. Maria Cantwell said Friday.

 The price of gas jumped 40 cents a gallon in the past month in Washington, Cantwell said.
 Oil speculators may be profiting from the run-up because of conditions in the Middle East, but higher prices at the pump are hurting families, businesses, transit systems and trucking operations.